camunda/camunda-sso-snippets/README.md

-# Camunda BPM Webapp with SSO for JBoss AS7/Wildfly Server (Container-based Authentication)
+# Single Sign-on for Camunda BPM Webapp on Wildfly/JBoss AS7 (Container-based Authentication)

 This project adds Single Sign On (SSO) support to the [Camunda BPM Webapp](https://docs.camunda.org/manual/latest/webapps/), which contains Tasklist, Cockpit and Admin.
 Fortunately, application servers can do the actual authentication of a user before a request is forwarded to the application.